USS Lagarto: 12 – 13 February

-As No.3 Showa Maru began to burn, however, the smoke cleared away from the larger guardboat, revealing her still underway and full of fight.
+As No.3 Showa Maru began to burn, however, the smoke cleared away from the larger guard boat, revealing her still under way and full of fight.
 Sennet "commenced hot pursuit" of No.8 Kotoshiro Maru.
 Lagarto likewise closed the range with the larger patrol vessel, opening up with her 40-millimeter guns at 2000 yd; by 06:45, No.8 Kotoshiro Maru's guns had fallen silent and she wallowed in the sea, burning fiercely, while No.3 Showa Maru likewise lay in extremis.
 Haddock, having expended the last of her 5 in ammunition, headed for the latter, lying riddled and burning, to finish her off, but No.3 Showa Maru sank before the submariners could man her 40-millimeter guns.
 Haddock circled the wreckage several times "to see if we could pick up any Japs or material but neither could be found."
 Sennet neared No.8 Kotoshiro Maru's side "to see if anything worth salvaging was left", but apparently found it "too hot" and pulled clear.
 Latta ordered her to sink the wreck.
 Sennet hastened No.8 Kotoshiro Maru's demise with "a couple rounds of 5" from close range."

-"Latta's Lancers" having summarily disposed of the two guardboats (there were no survivors from either Japanese vessel) with no loss to themselves, Lagarto, Haddock, and Sennet formed a scouting line and continued their search.
+"Latta's Lancers" having summarily disposed of the two guard boats (there were no survivors from either Japanese vessel) with no loss to themselves, Lagarto, Haddock, and Sennet formed a scouting line and continued their search.
 A little less than four hours later, a lookout in Lagarto spotted a patrolling "Betty" (Mitsubishi G4M Type 0 land attack plane) crossing astern, heading for Haddock; Lagarto submerged; Haddock spotted the Betty and did likewise; both boats logged the presence of explosions that, fortunately, caused no damage.

-During the first dog watch on 13 February 1945, a lookout in Haddock, despite poor visibility conditions, spotted two more guardboats lying-to about 10000 yd distant.
+During the first dog watch on 13 February 1945, a lookout in Haddock, despite poor visibility conditions, spotted two more guard boats lying-to about 10000 yd distant.
 Sending a contact report to her two pack-mates, Haddock maintained contact as the day went on.
 Lagarto exchanged calls with Sennet on the SJ, and ordered that boat to close Haddock.
 "Our choice of direction is biased", Latta later explained, "neither boat [Lagarto nor Sennet] having a sight in two days".
 At 22:49 Lagarto contacted Haddock by the SJ.
 "When within range of good SCR communication [such as had facilitated the destruction of No.8 Kotoshiro Maru and No.3 Showa Maru] [Latta] outlined to both skippers a plan previously proposed by Commander [George E.] Porter [Jr., Sennet's commanding officer.]"
 Since Haddock had expended the last of her 5 in ammunition in the engagement with the two pickets that morning, Latta ordered her to maintain contact while Lagarto and Sennet opened to the westward as before.
 Those two boats would strike at dawn with gunfire and Haddock would make a close range submerged torpedo attack.
-Ironically, Haddock's skipper, Commander William H. Brockman, Jr., had arrived at the same solution independently.
+Ironically, Haddock's skipper, Commander William H. Brockman Jr., had arrived at the same solution independently.